Goals by McDavid, Draisaitl lead Oilers past Blackhawks 5-2 - WHIZ News

 Edmonton put the game away with 3:32 left as Draisaitl scored his league-leading 18th goal on a breakaway for the Oilers’ second short-handed goal of the game.

 NOTES: Oilers defenseman Duncan Keith played against his old team for the first time since being traded to Edmonton in the summer.
-Keith played in 1,192 games during 16 seasons in Chicago. … Edmonton scored the first goal for the first time in eight games.
+Keith played in 1,192 games during 16 seasons in Chicago, winning three Stanley Cups, two Norris Trophies and a Conn Smythe Trophy. … Edmonton scored the first goal for the first time in eight games.

 UP NEXT